Mother seeks help in finding son's killer one year later

-PHILADELPHIA (WPVI) --This weekend marks a tragic anniversary for a mother whose son was murdered one year ago.
-She is now asking for your help in finding his killer.
+PHILADELPHIA (WPVI) --Syreeta Armstead is recognizing an anniversary no mother should have to see.
+Her son Mikhaul was murdered one year ago and she is asking for help in finding his killer.

-Syreeta Armstead is recognizing an anniversary no mother should have to see.

-"I need some closure, just to know why the people would do him like this," she said.
+"I need some closure, just to know why the people would do him like this," Syreeta said.

-On Thursday, March 16, 2017, the body of 23-year-old Mikhaul Armstead was found lying under a Dodge Caravan in the driveway of his home along the 1000 block of North 68th Street in North Philadelphia.
+On Thursday, March 16, 2017, the body of 23-year-old Mikhaul was found lying under a Dodge Caravan in the driveway of his home along the 1000 block of North 68th Street in North Philadelphia.

-Armstead said, "They called me on the phone and said we regret to inform you but your son Mikhaul Armstead was found murdered two days ago.
-My son was shot four times in the face.
+Syreeta said, "They called me on the phone and said 'we regret to inform you, but your son Mikhaul Armstead was found murdered two days ago.'
+My son was shot four times in the face."

 She says her small consolation is that he died quickly.

-"When I got the autopsy report they told me the first bullet took him out, so he felt nothing after that, he went fat and that's a blessing," added Armstead.
+"When I got the autopsy report they told me the first bullet took him out, so he felt nothing after that, he went fast and that's a blessing," Syreeta said.

-The city of Philadelphia is offering up to $20,000 reward money for the arrest and conviction of the person responsible.
+The city of Philadelphia is offering up to a $20,000 reward money for the arrest and conviction of the person responsible.

+"Please turn yourself in.
+Please give me some closure, my family some closure, I just want to know why somebody could be so cruel," Syreeta said.

-All you have to do is call the Citizens Crime Commission at 215-546-TIPS.
+Anyone with information should contact the Citizens Crime Commission at 215-546-TIPS.

 All calls will remain anonymous.